psi4/psi4/doc/sphinxman/source/prog_blas.rst

   automatically.
 If Cartesian functions are used, the number of functions per shell remains ``(L + 1)(L + 2)/2``, and the ordering remains the same as above.
-Note that the individual functions are not normalized for angular momentum as in most codes: the self-overlap of a PSI4 Cartesian D or higher function with more than one nonzero Cartesian exponent (e.g., lx = 1, ly = 1, lz = 0) will be less than one.
+Note that the individual functions are not normalized for angular momentum as in most codes: the self-overlap of a |PSIfour| Cartesian D or higher function with more than one nonzero Cartesian exponent (e.g., lx = 1, ly = 1, lz = 0) will be less than one.
 If Spherical Harmonics are used, 2L + 1 real combinations of the spherical harmonics are built from the ``(L+1)(L+2)/2`` Cartesian Gaussians, according to H. Schlegel and M.
   Frish, IJQC, 54, 83-87, 1995.
 Unlike Cartesian functions these functions are all strictly normalized.
-Note that in PSI4, the real combinations of spherical harmonic functions (see the paragraph below Eq.
+Note that in |PSIfour|, the real combinations of spherical harmonic functions (see the paragraph below Eq.
 15 in the Schlegel paper) are ordered as: 0, 1+, 1-, 2+, 2-, ....